QQxiaoming/quardCRT/README.md

 English | [简体中文](./README_zh_CN.md)

 quardCRT is a terminal emulation software that supports multiple backend protocols, can be used across platforms without dependencies, and has a completely consistent user experience on windows/linux/mac.
-It supports multiple tabs and history management.
+It supports traditional terminal software functions such as multi-tab and history management, and supports some unique detailed functions.

 | ![img2](./docs/windows.png) |
 | :-------------------------: |